-DJ is somewhat of a doodling extraordinaire who’s creativity runs rampant through the Santa Barbara sea breeze.
+D.J. is a designer and expert illustrator who’s creativity runs rampant through the Santa Barbara sea breeze.
 Textures, transparency, and simple color palettes help bring his works to life with a fine designer’s touch all the while conserving the rawness from his sketches.

 How long have you lived in SB/has it had an impact on your design aesthetic?

 Aside from leaving for college for a few years, I have lived in Santa Barbara for my whole life and am currently living here.
 I never grew up plugged into the creative community here until recently, but what has really impacted my design aesthetic has probably been the simple, easy-going lifestyle that Santa Barbara has.
 There is a lot of amazing history and character that this city has, outside of the places that visitors typically look to.
 Unfortunately outside continue to develop this city without understanding or appreciating any that history.
 For me though, I gain inspiration from this place and where its come from, whether or not it directly or indirectly shows in my work.

 You we’re working in a firm not too long ago, are you doing mostly freelance work now?
 How do you like that?

 I spent time at a design and innovation agency working on some projects with pretty well known clients, then was working in-house with the brand design team at Teva.
 I am now currently full-time freelance as of a month or so ago.
 Its absolutely terrifying and exciting at the same time.
 I think I’ve had this natural hunger to be my own boss for awhile.
 It’s already been a crazy rollercoaster so far, but have been blessed with great opportunities and am always thankful for what God does.
 I also don’t mind being able to cut out and surf for a few hours when I want.
 Thats pretty nice.

 Have you always had a knack for drawing things?
 Are there other artists in your family?